smassung/text-data-book-comments/readme.md

    * Applications
    * Exercises

- - Joint analysis of text and structured data
+ - Joint Analysis of Text and Structured Data
    * Context and companion structured data of text
    * Contextualized text analysis
    * Integrated analysis of text and structured data